ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 Fault models are nested in the same way as fault categories.

-In general, the easiest faults to tolerate are the ones in the centre of the diagram, and as we move outwards, fault model implementation become more and more complicated, simply because a greater number and type of bad things can happen.
+In general, the easiest faults to tolerate are the ones in the centre of the diagram.
+As we move outwards, fault model implementation becomes increasingly complicated simply because a greater number and type of bad things can happen.

 In this class, we will be looking mostly at the Omission Model.
-This will still be hard to implement, however, because there are still plenty of things that can go wrong!
+This will still be hard to implement however, because there are still plenty of things that can go wrong!

 ## The Two Generals Problem